Law and Public Service Curriculum

 Honors Legal and Fiscal Theory is a course that offers students opportunities to explore the foundation, evolution, and interconnectedness of our legal and fiscal systems.
 The theoretical and practical knowledge from this course will be used to empower students to help them understand, analyze, and synthesize material that directly impacts them and their place within the American society.
 Students will employ strategies such as internet-based research; collaborative inquiry, case studies, simulations, debates, and guest speakers.
 Using authentic assessment students will understand how legal and fiscal decisions impact themselves and the society that surrounds them.
 This course fulfills New Jersey’s graduation requirement for 2.5 credits in financial, economic, business, and entrepreneurial literacy.

 5 Credits, Grade 11

 In the Advanced Placement United States History course, students will learn to assess historical materials, including their relevance to a given interpretive problem, their reliability, and their importance, as well as to weigh the evidence and interpretations presented in historical scholarship.
 The advanced placement U.S. History course teaches students to develop the skills necessary to arrive at conclusions on the basis of informed judgment and to present their ideas clearly and persuasively.
-Additionally, the Advanced Placement U.S. History course is geared towards the twenty-first century learner, as students will interact with various forms of technology throughout the course, including online research databases, Moodle courseware, and web 2.0 applications.
+Additionally, the Advanced Placement U.S. History course is geared towards the 21st-century learner, as students will interact with various forms of technology throughout the course, including online research databases, Moodle courseware, and web 2.0 applications.

 HONORS SENIOR SEMINAR